markqvist/Reticulum/docs/manual/_sources/hardware.rst.txt

 will explain the easiest possible approach to creating RNodes: Using common LoRa development boards.
 This approach can be boiled down to two simple steps:

-1. Obtain one or more supported development boards
+1. Obtain one or more :ref:`supported development boards<rnode-supported>`
-2. Install the RNode firmware with the automated installer
+2. Install the RNode firmware with the :ref:`automated installer<rnode-installation>`

 Once the firmware has been installed and provisioned by the install script, it is ready to use with any software that supports RNodes, including Reticulum.